 Accurate data is crucial when it comes to analysing performance and developing a strategy for increased revenue.

-If your Google Ads account isn’t connected to your Google Analytics, there’s a chance that your paid traffic is getting reported as organic.
-The wrong attribution of traffic and lead sources can be a problem, especially for advertisers who are bidding on expensive keywords and have a lot to prove.
+If your Google Ads account is not connected to your Google Analytics, your paid traffic may be reported as organic.
+This can lead to inaccurate attribution of traffic and lead sources, which can be a problem for advertisers, especially those who bid on expensive keywords and need to prove their ROI.

 Related: What is lead source and tips from 30+ on how to get started